colinmarsch/colinmarsch.github.io/_posts/2022-07-06-thoughts-on-finding-a-niche.md

 clearly to my teammates.
 Focusing on Android development helped me a lot in this area as I was able to build up my knowledge and courage to become more comfortable asking questions and speaking up in meetings.
-I found that when I was just starting out in an area I found it much harder to figure out what questions I even have, much less figure out how to clearly communicate them to others.
+I found that when I was just starting out in an area, I found it much harder to figure out what questions I even have, much less figure out how to clearly communicate them to others.
 Having more depth of experience in Android development has allowed me to ask deeper questions and learn the reasons behind some technical decisions that I don't think I would have been able